av1d/FedEx_API_Python_examples/README.md

 Change the code in main() depending on what you want to do.
 For Python 3.
 Tested in 3.6.9.

 This uses the sandbox API by default.
-You should use sandbox first to test.
-Uncomment the production API in the functions to use production.
+See settings to change to production.

 Please read the FedEx documentation! https://developer.fedex.com/api/en-us/catalog/pickup/v1/docs.html